LABSS/NetLogo2Mesa/Tutorial.md

 1. We need to move away from Python, towards JavaScript, this is a tutorial in Python.
 2. They are already explained very well in the official Mesa documentation.
-3. Customizing the visualization takes more effort than in python.
+3. Customizing the visualization takes more effort than in Python.
 4. There are no big advantages, in using Mesa modules compared to a pythonic way.

 How does Mesa visualization work?
 Mesa creates a webserver that communicates with the web browser through a local port (the client).
 The model runs inside the server and at each step it sends data (in json format) to the client that through javascript shows them on your browser.
 This approach has the advantage of providing great customization of the visualization, but you need to know javascript.
 By default, there are standard visualizations that allow you to not touch javascript, but they are relatively limited.
 An additional advantage is that the python interpreter only has to deal with running the model and sending the data to the browser.

 Here we will use the most pythonic way, matplolib.
 Already used for the show_space function and is the standard in python for plotting things.
 What we're going to do is simply take the show_space function, add a few more pieces to it, and animate it.

 The general idea here is to create 4 animated plots: one that shows us the same thing as show_space and 3 other plots that show us the number of susceptible, the number of infected and the number of resistant.
 First, we import the function that allows us to animate the plots: `import matplotlib.animation as animation`.
 After that we create a new method inside the VirusModel class: visualize_run.
 It will behave exactly like the VirusModel.run() method, but instead of showing a simple progress bar it will show a fantastic animated plot.
 Then, following the run method we define a parameter n_nodes and give it a default value n_nodes and call the setup() method.
-Let's start with our figure, first, we instantiate it as a model attribute and add 4 sublots to it.
+Let's start with our figure, first, we instantiate it as a model attribute and add 4 subPlots to it.
 When we add subplots to a figure we must specify the position through three arguments: (nrows, ncols, index).
 Quoting from [matplolib documentation](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.subplot.html): *"The subplot will take the index position on a grid with nrows rows and ncols columns. index starts at 1 in the upper left corner and increases to the right"*.
 This might seem strange the first time, but I assure you that with a couple of tries you will understand exactly what you are doing.
 At this point we create a new attribute of the VirusModel: `VirusModelsimulation`, and assign it an object of the class `matplotlib.animation.FuncAnimation()` that we imported at the beginning of the script.
 This class allows us to create an animated chart based on a function that updates the data at each step.
 The necessary arguments to pass are 3: a figure, a function that updates the data and a list of arguments to pass to the function.
 The figure is simple, you have already created one, let's pass it on.
 A function that updates the data, that we will create below and a number of initial arguments, 4 lists: one related to susceptible, one to infected, one to resistant and one related to tick.

 ```python
 def visulize_run(self, n_nodes=None):